Joker-KP/com.broadlink/README.md

 In the application settings, there are 2 flags to enable logging: Debug and Sentry.
 - Debug logging dumps messages via the console log.
-This only works if the app is started in debug mode from a PC (using 'athom app run')
+This only works if the app is started in debug mode from a PC (using 'athom app run --remote')
-- Sentry.IO is an error tracking system, which will create an error report for every message send to it.
-Use this only if you want to report an issue, and can reproduce it.
+- Sentry is currently disabled

 # Reference